F.A.Q.

 What if I don't like the scents I chose?

-How does this product affect perspiration?
+Is it an antiperspirant?
+How does it affect perspiration?

 Does Mineralized contain parabens, phthalates, or lilials?